dokester/BayesicFitting/docs/manual.md

 The "likelihood" to be used here is the **ModelDistribution**.
 It calculates the evidence of the model either as a Gaussian approximation or by using **NestedSampler** on a **ClassicProblem**.

+The **OrderProblem** is for integer valued problems where the solution is found in some ordering of the data.
+The only example now is the **SalesmanProblem**.

 See below for lists of available [**Problem**s](#list-problems).